-- (2) Corresponds to the pension fund in which Ecopetrol participates according to the percentage initially agreed to in each respective joint operations contract.
+- a result of (i) the review of working capital changes as agreed in the initial contract and (2) the debt the Company accumulated for the period from the execution of the contract and the transaction closing. - (2) Corresponds to the pension fund in which Ecopetrol participates according to the percentage initially agreed to in each respective joint operations contract.
 This pension fund was created to protect the pension liabilities arising under the contracts Casanare, Cravo Norte, Guajira and Las Monas.
 In addition, Caño Limón Coveñas crude oil pipeline is funded at 100%. - (3) Corresponds to the FAEP deposits into the National Royalties Fund in favor of Ecopetrol.
 Its sole purpose is the payment of debts and financing the development of projects and programs in hydrocarbon producing and non-producing municipalities and departments.
 Ecopetrol disburses amounts after the Ministry of Finance issues the corresponding approvals. - (4) Includes i) Contribution of \$61,911 into the National Hydrocarbons Fund which was created to support future hydrocarbon investment, exploration and production contracts in minor fields (projects which are managed by the Hydrocarbons Private Equity Fund of Colombia), ii) Contribution of \$5,905 into the Procuraduria Fund created for general benefit projects in municipalities near the Cicuco field under the Company's direct operation: Cicuco, Mompox and Talaigua Nueva (the objective of the fund is to disburse the amounts according to each project's development, which will be carried out by the municipalities through agreements with Incoder and the Ministry of the Environment) and iii) Contribution of \$9,439 into the Colpet, Condor and Sagoc Fund for the possible contingencies in the liquidation of these former subsidiaries. - (5) The movement of funds administered by fiduciary entities and financial entities for activities related to the abandonment of wells in the joint operations of Casanare, Cravo Norte, Guajira and Cravo Norte Pipeline is shown below:

-Fund Bala nce 2007 Co ntributions 2008 Inte erest 2008 Bala nce 2008 Financial Entity/ Fiduciary entity Casanare \$ 4,412 \$ - \$ 482 \$ 4,894 Skandia Cravo Norte 9,407 1,824 1,260 12,491 Fiducolombia Guajira - 3,285 1,698 4,983 JP Morgan Chase Cravo Norte - Oleoducto 7,832 - 1,083 8,915 Fiducolombia Total \$ 21,651 \$ 5,109 \$ 4,523 \$ 31,283
+Fund Balance 2007 Contributions 2008 Interest 2008 Balance 2008 Financial Entity/ Fiduciary entity Casanare \$ 4,412 \$ - \$ 482 \$ 4,894 Skandia Cravo Norte 9,407 1,824 1,260 12,491 Fiducolombia Guajira 3,285 1,698 4,983 JP Morgan Chase Norte - Oleoducto 7,832 1,083 8,915 Fiducolombia Total \$21,651 \$5,109 \$4,523 \$31,283